digiltd/oh-rtd-test/Homematic-Binding.md

 RF components: 2001
 WIRED components (optional): 2000

+The CCU firewall must be configured to 'full access' for the Remote Homematic-Script API.

 If you don't have a CCU, this may be interesting: [CCU2 Firmware on ARM Hardware](http://homematic-forum.de/forum/viewtopic.php?f=26&t=18359) / [lxccu](http://www.lxccu.com)

 **Important:** It's not guarantied to be a 100% drop in replacement for the current Homematic binding, it MAY work without modifications to your configuration, but it's always better to validate if everything works as expected.